olutobi1996/pure-souls/README.md

 ### Content

 - The icons in the Header were taken from [Font Awesome](https://fontawesome.com/)
-- The text for in-depth was knowledge from over the years,
+- The text for in-depth & techniques was knowledge from over the years.
 - how to style the layout of column layout was isnpired by https://www.w3schools.com/
 - Instructions on how to implement form validation & how to write the html code was on the Sign up form was taken from
  inspiration from my [Love Running Project]
+ - Table format was inspired by (https://codeinstitue.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media